Yashraj-Muthyapwar/OTT-Management-System/README.md

 - Use MySQL command-line client
 - Connect using a MySQL GUI tool like MySQL Workbench
 - Use a programming language with MySQL connectors (e.g., Python with mysql-connector-python)
-### Note
-This deployment sets up only the database structure.
-To build a complete application, you'll need to develop additional components (backend, frontend) that interact with this database.
 ## Feedback
 If you have any feedback, please reach out to us at muthyapwaryashraj2525@gmail.com.
 #### ❗If you find this repository helpful, please consider giving it a ⭐.
 Thanks! ❗